eDrivers/eDriversMS/Revisions2/Rebuttal.md

 Dear Dr. Otto,

 We are submitting a revised version of the manuscript “Next Generation Planning - Structuring and Sharing Environmental Drivers Data for the St. Lawrence System” (ID: 469411) for publication in Frontiers in Marine Science.
-After review, we now propose the following updated title for the manuscript: "*Characterizing Exposure to and Sharing Knowledge of Drivers of Environmental Change in the St. Lawrence System*".
+After review, we now propose the following updated title for the manuscript: "*Characterizing Exposure to and Sharing Knowledge of Drivers of Environmental Change in the St. Lawrence System in Canada*".
 We would like to thank the reviewer for very constructive comments.
 We feel that we were able to address all the comments from the second reviewer and are now submitting an improved manuscript.
 Below, you will find our responses to the reviewer’s comments and how we have revised our manuscript in view of these.

 We thank you for considering our revised manuscript and look forward to hearing back from you.